 - Use social media alongside email marketing

-- Post check-in emails
+- Send post check-in emails

 - Write persuasive copy

-- Track your campaigns
+- Track your campaigns through software analytics

 - Bonus strategy: Create a hotel newsletter